 Junior coaching is held every Saturday morning when members under 16, or under 18 if in full time education, can play at a discounted rink fee.

-Corporate events are arranged at the club for businesses to mix work, refreshments and bowling in whichever combination they choose as long as bowling is part of the mix.
+Corporate events are arranged at the club for businesses to mix work, refreshments and bowling.
 These corporate events introduce potential new members to bowling.

 5.0 MEMBERSHIP